Small Business Branding – What’s In a Name?

 by Susie Quintana

-Companies such as Nike and Apple have turned branding into a science – and you can too.
+Companies like as Nike and Apple have turned branding into a science – and you can too.

 Take a branding stroll with me down memory lane for a moment.
 Do you recall when it was popular to wear product brand names prominently across your chest or even your bottom?